On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Main Result I

 \subsection{Codimension $1$}

-As a warm-up, we first treat the simplest case of Theorems \ref{19072301}-\ref{19082701}.
-We prove the theorems under the assumption that the given anomalous subvarieties are all of codimension $1$.
-The proofs in these cases are not only simpler than the general ones but show how the ideas of Theorems \ref{potential} and \ref{struc} are applied to obtain the desired results.
+We prove Theorems \ref{19072301} and \ref{19082701} under the assumption that the given anomalous subvarieties all have codimension $1$.
+The proofs in these cases are not only simpler than in the general setting, but also illustrate how the ideas presented in Theorems \ref{potential} and \ref{struc} are applied to obtain the desired results.
 Thus, they provide a useful overview of the general proof strategy.